Dan Piachaud: Biography

 Piachaud first appeared for the Marylebone Cricket Club (MCC) in 1962, against Cambridge University.
 In April 1964, he toured India with E. W. Swanton's XI, during which he played in a first-class match against a strong Indian XI at Eden Gardens.
 In 1966, he played a second match for the MCC against Ireland at Dublin and appeared in the same fixture in 1968.
 In between these matches, he played for the Free Foresters in 1968 against Oxford University.
 He was selected to tour England with the Ceylon team in 1968, but the tour was cancelled just before it was due to begin.
 He would later represent Ceylon in one first-class cricket match, against a strong MCC side at Colombo in 1969; this marked his final first-class appearance.
 As an off break bowler, it was noted that he bowled particularly fast for a spin bowler, whilst utilising a skilful change of pace; coupled with a peculiar looping flight, he was said to be effective even on flat wickets.
 In his 71 appearances in first-class cricket, Piachaud took 205 wickets at an average of 24.73.
 As a batsman, he scored 1,037 runs at a batting average of 12.20.

 In September 2018, he was one of 49 former Sri Lankan cricketers felicitated by Sri Lanka Cricket, to honour them for their services before Sri Lanka became a full member of the International Cricket Council (ICC).

+Piachaud died at home on 2 April 2026, at the age of 89.